abc111-debug/HAWK/README.md

 # Data preprocess
+First, use the smalibat.py in the directory tool to decompile Apks.
-We exract the entities from the decompiled apks following the lists in the directory
+Then, exract the entities from the decompiled apks following the lists in the directory feature_list and contruct these information into matrices.

+# Statement
+Due to the limitation of storage, we only upload part of the processed data temporarily.